When You Aren’t Where You Thought You’d Be

 YOU ARE IN CONTROL.

-Whether you’re moving or sitting still.
-Whether the plan has changed.
+Whether you’re moving or sitting still while planning your next move.
+No matter how many times the plan has changed.
 No matter how you feel.
 You are in control.
-You may not always be able to control your circumstances, but your reactions to them, that’s all you.
-So take this week for what it is, and be proactive rather than reactive.
-If that nearest exit is in fact behind you, run towards it, don’t spend the next 12 months feeling bad that you missed it the first time around.
+You may not always be able to control your circumstances, but your response to them, that’s all you.
+So take this coming National Infertility Awareness Week for what it is, and be proactive rather than reactive.
+If that nearest exit is in fact behind you, run towards it!
+Please don’t spend the next 12 months feeling bad that you missed it the first time around.

 Run towards that nearest self-pity exit.
 You may not be where you expected to be, but you ARE getting somewhere.
 Trust me.